 [top]NSC Annual Review

-This NSC Annual Review brings together a number of projects featured in NSC magazine throughout 2017 that highlight the benefits of using structural steelwork for construction projects.
-These case studies are real proof of the cost, programme, safety and performance benefits of using steel framing.
+The NSC Annual Review ran from January 2015 to January 2018 and brought together a number of projects featured in NSC magazine throughout each year that highlighted the benefits of using structural steelwork for construction projects.
+These case studies were real proof of the cost, programme, safety and performance benefits of using steel framing.

-Each article tells a different story from the BREEAM ‘Excellent’ commercial buildings at Southbank Place, London to the speedy delivery of the New Orkney Hospital and Healthcare Facility on the outskirts of Kirkwall.
-While they may be very different projects, in all cases the use of steel framing has delivered a suite of benefits to the design team, the construction programme, the building owners and its users.
+Each article told a different story and while they may have been very different projects, in all cases the use of steel framing had delivered a suite of benefits to the design team, the construction programme, the building owners and its users.

-This publication also showcases the wider benefits of steel under a number of headings – such as safety, speed of construction, cost, quality, sustainability, innovation, offsite manufacture, and key performance attributes such as vibration and acoustics.
+These publications also showcased the wider benefits of steel under a number of headings – such as safety, speed of construction, cost, quality, sustainability, innovation, offsite manufacture, and key performance attributes such as vibration and acoustics.